1954

 1957

 $1 million is approved for CBC construction.
-Included in the building program were a college administration building, a laboratory building, picture of CBC's first official sealand a gymnasium with music facilities attached.
+Included in the building program were a college administration building, a laboratory building, and a gymnasium with music facilities attached.

 The school adopts a new official seal, selected from a student contest.
 The seal was drawn by Jim Donnell, an ex-CBC student: